Pawelwl/DisasterResponsePipelineUdacity/README.md

-# Disaster Response Pipeline Project
+## Disaster Response Pipeline Project
+The objective of the project is to build a classification model that categorizes text messages into 36 categories.
+The short text messages, which are sent by people during a natural disaster require different follow up action depending on the information in the message.
+When a disaster happenes a lot of messages are sent.
+Therefore a good model, which can classify messages into appropriate categories, will improve the process of help provided to people.
-The project is a supervised learning classification task.
-It takes as input a text message and classifies it into the relvent number of possible 36 output categories.
+It is a supervised learning classification task.
 The project code is written in Python language.
-THe following libraries are needed to be installed:
+The following libraries are needed to be installed as a prerequisite:
 * json
 * plotly
 * pandas